amandaguglieri/hackinglife/docs/lala.md

 Azure Storage offers different access tiers for your blob storage, helping you store object data in the most cost-effective manner.
 The available access tiers include:

-- **Hot access tier**: Optimized for storing data that is accessed frequently (for example, images for your website).
+- Hot access tier: Optimized for storing data that is accessed frequently (for example, images for your website).

-- **Cool access tier**: Optimized for data that is infrequently accessed and stored for at least 30 days (for example, invoices for your customers).
+- Cool access tier: Optimized for data that is infrequently accessed and stored for at least 30 days (for example, invoices for your customers).

-- **Archive access tier**: Appropriate for data that is rarely accessed and stored for at least 180 days, with flexible latency requirements (for example, long-term backups).
+- Archive access tier: Appropriate for data that is rarely accessed and stored for at least 180 days, with flexible latency requirements (for example, long-term backups).

 The following considerations apply to the different access tiers: